medic/cht-docs/content/en/contribute/code/workflow.md

 ### Done

-Issues in this column have passed acceptance testing and been merged into `main` and/or release branches ready for release.
+Issues in this column have passed acceptance testing and been merged into `master` and/or release branches ready for release.

 ## Triaging old issues